apalmieri/Mapster/Config-for-nested-mapping.md

     .PreserveReference(true);
 ```

-When mapping, child type will not get effect from `PreserveReference`.
+By default, children types will not get effect from `PreserveReference`.

 To do so, you must specify all type pairs inside `ParentPoco`.